 Video StoryBoard Transcript:

-1: For our network and multimedia class, we were instructed to create an epoem.
-An epoem creatively combines poetry and video production, and having somewhat of a background in video production, I was excited to get started.
-Though I did experiment with Adobe Rush with the class, I decided to use iMovie instead.
-I have experience with iMovie and felt confident that I could create a more impactful piece with this software.
-Since I did use a different software, I thought it would be cool to devote this project to exploring iMovie and giving an overview of what it’s like and how it works.
+1: For our network and multimedia class, we were instructed to create an epoem that combines poetry and video production, and having somewhat of a background in video production, I was excited to get started.
+I had experience with iMovie video editing software, but not with e-poetry.
+In this video, I reflect on my experiences with both.

-2: When I began thinking about what kind of video I wanted to create, I immediately found inspiration in a family member.
-She is currently a dancer in New York City, and sadly, I’ve had a front row seat at the risks and dangers of that particular occupation.
+2: For my video, I found inspiration in a family member who currently a dancer in New York City.
 She is a little warrior, and her resilience has been nothing short of beautiful and inspirational.
-So, I decided that I wanted to focus on that triumph over personal struggle that we all experience in life and that I wanted to pay tribute to her through dancing videos.
+So, I decided that I wanted to focus on that triumph over personal struggle and to pay tribute to her through dancing videos.

 3: Before I dive into my particular project, I wanted to give a brief overview of iMovie.
 When you open iMovie, the software looks like this.
 You are able to choose what kind of project you want to begin and are taken to a screen that looks like this.
 This is where you construct your composition, and everything you need is right here.
 To import media, you go to the top toolbar, click file, and click import media.
 You then are taken to this screen where you choose your media and click import.
 Once you’ve imported media, it will show up on the left side here under “My Media.”
 From there, you drag videos directly onto the draft at the bottom of the screen.
 Without going into too much detail yet, I just want to give a brief overview of the layout of the software.
 As you can see, there are tabs for audio, titles, backgrounds, and transitions at the top.
 You also have a toolbar above the video preview where you can edit the lighting, color, cropping, sound, and speed of each clip.
 Finally, at the top of the screen, there is a full toolbar with a variety of different things that can help compose your project.
 I will go into more detail about this later.

-4: To begin my project, I went to google to search simple word combinations like: triumphant poems, inspirational poems, etc. I found this particular poem by Selena Odom and knew it was the one.
-It conveyed the sadness in hardship but had an overall inspirational and victorious message.
-It was also short enough to be impactful within the realms of an epoem.
+4: To begin my project, I found a poem by Selena Odom that conveyed the sadness in hardship but had an overall inspirational and victorious message.
+It was also short enough to work well with the format of an epoem.
 After deciding on the poem, I turned to youtube to find videos for my project.